Lakr233/NoCoolStarLicense/Readme.md

 Coolstar associates
 Definition
 Anyone who has associated with Coolstar and/or Electra Team and/or its subsidiaries in any way including employment or outsourcing at any past, current, future time point.
+Exceptions
+1 - Translators, UI-only/photograph designers are not included in this section.
+2 - Who step out of Coolstar's/Electra team and against with Coolstar/Electra team.
+Ps.
+You may want to check if you're in Whitelist.

 Condition
 You (or your company) is prohibited from directly using, reading any part of the source code/documentation or create any derivative from this piece of software.